Man Utd win the FA Cup: Erik ten Hag says he will go somewhere else and win trophies if club doesn't want him

-Man Utd were 2-1 winners against Man City in Saturday's FA Cup final; Alejandro Garnacho and Kobbie Mainoo scored in the first half; Erik ten Hag's future continues to be questioned, with Kieran McKenna, Thomas Frank and Mauricio Pochettino linked
+Man Utd were 2-1 winners against Man City in Saturday's FA Cup final; Alejandro Garnacho and Kobbie Mainoo scored in the first half; Erik ten Hag wants future decided as quickly as possible, with club preparing review that will determine his fate

 A bullish Erik ten Hag hit back after Man Utd's FA Cup final win against Man City as uncertainty continues to surround his future at the club.